dsqx71/Paper-Reading/README.md

 	- Propose soft argmin, this operation takes the sum of each possible disparity, weighted by the probability that  estimated by the model.
 - **Significance**:
 	- The new method of computing cost volume overcome the limitation of distance metric.

+#### Detect, Replace, Reﬁne: Deep Structured Prediction For Pixel Wise Labeling [[Paper]](https://arxiv.org/pdf/1612.04770.pdf) [[Code]](https://github.com/gidariss/DRR_struct_pred)
+- **Type**: Post processing
+- **Gist**:
+	- Employ a fully convolutional network to post process the initial estimation of traditional patch matching approaches.
+	- Motivation: 1.
+Deep convolutional networks alone do not capture fine-grained structures, due to multiple consecutive down-sampling operations, but they can employ context 2.
+Patch matching approaches do not take into consideration the global information, but they put much attention on capturing details.
+This work overcome these limiations thourgh combining the two kinds of methods.

+- **Significance**:
+	- Prompts a guess that maybe End2End learning is not the optimal solution of stereo matching task.

 ## Dataset